SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 ###  Login

 The Login command defined in [@!RFC5730] is used to configure a session and is part of the stateful nature of the EPP protocol.
-A REPP server is stateless and MUST not maintain any client state and MUST not implement the Login command.
-The client MUST add all the information to a REPP request that is required for the server to be able to properly process the request.
+A REPP server is stateless and MUST not maintain any client state and MUST NOT support the Login command.
+The client MUST include all the information in a REPP request that is required for the server to be able to properly process the request.

   <!--TODO ISSUE #16: do we support changing password using /password  -->
-Data attributes from the [@!RFC5730] Login command are either no longer used or are transferred to the server using a HTTP-header.
+Data attributes from the [@!RFC5730] Login command are either no longer used or are moved to the HTTP layer using a HTTP-header.

 -  clID: No longer used
 -  pw:  No longer used